Arvind644/pulumi-digitalocean-template/README.md

 # pulumi-azure-infra

 This code will deploy a Droplet, Bucket and a Postgres Database in DigitalOcean.

+I am using my local filesystem for Pulumi remote state.

 ## Running the app